‘Bold And The Beautiful’ Day-By-Day Spoilers Week Of April 30: Despicable Lie Tears A Marriage & Family Apart

 — Bold & The Beautiful (@BandB_CBS) April 27, 2018

-Broken, Steffy will reach out to the only man who’s always been there for her: her father.
+Broken, Steffy will reach out to the only man who has always been there for her – her father.
 She will tell Ridge everything that has happened, and Bold and the Beautiful spoilers reveal that he will be furious.